airshipit/shipyard/doc/source/CLI.rst

 \--replace
   Clear the shipyard buffer and replace it with the specified contents.

+\--empty-collection
+  Indicate to Shipyard that the named collection should be made empty (contain no documents).
+If --empty-collection is specified, the files named by --filename or --directory will be ignored.

 \--filename=<filename>
   The file name to use as the contents of the collection. (repeatable) If any documents specified fail basic validation, all of the documents will be rejected.
-Use of filename parameters may not be used in conjunction with the directory parameter.
+Use of ``filename`` parameters may not be used in conjunction with the directory parameter.

 \--directory=<directory>
   A directory containing documents that will be joined and loaded as a collection.
 (Repeatable) Any documents that fail basic validation will reject the whole set.
-Use of the directory parameter may not be used with the filename parameter.
+Use of the ``directory`` parameter may not be used with the ``filename`` parameter.

 \--recurse
   Recursively search through all directories for sub-directories that